Skip to main content

 100% Client-Side

 No body-weight data leaves your browser.
 All math runs locally.
-No account, no signup, no tracking.
+No account, no signup.
 Works offline once the page is loaded.

 Daily Water Need, Anchored to Your Real Body Mass